 Since the 1970s, the way Americans view environmental contamination, and the responsibility of businesses to mitigate it, has continued to evolve.

 The concept of pollution, once attributed largely to harmful chemicals, is now understood to come from a variety of seemingly benign sources.
-And, since materials don’t need to be classified as hazardous to be considered pollutants in need of remedy, nearly every type of business is at risk for some type of environmental exposure and pollution liability.
+And, since materials don’t need to be classified as hazardous to be considered pollutants in need of remedy, every type of business is at risk .

 As a result, a variety of specialized environmental insurance policies have been developed over the years to address a wide range of potential pollution loss exposures.
 For industries like construction with known hazards and higher risk potential, the variety of policies available can sometimes make choosing the appropriate coverage a challenging decision.